Driving on under-inflated tires: What happens if you keep driving?

 1. Check the tire pressure in the morning when it is cold and pressure is not affected by heat or movement.

-2. Choose an accurate gauge to avoid over or under-inflating the tire when measuring tire pressure.
+2. Choose an accurate gauge like this one (Paid Link) to avoid over or under-inflating the tire when measuring tire pressure.

-3. Inflate to the required content.
-Refrain from overloading or under-inflating.
+3. Inflate to the required pressure.
+Refrain from over-inflating or under-inflating.

-4. When checking pressure during the day, ensure the tire is cooled for at least three hours before using the pressure gauge.
+4. When checking pressure during the day, ensure the tire is cooled for at least three hours before using the pressure gauge to get an accurate reading.

 Frequently Asked Questions

-Driving on an under-inflated tire causes wear of tires due to increased friction with the road surface.
+Driving on an under-inflated tire causes tires to wear due to increased friction with the road surface.
 It may also lead to tire failure, with puts the driver and passengers in the car in danger.
 We should learn to check our car pressure routinely to avoid the risks and costs of driving on an under-inflated tire.